HoldenFolk/BikeRentalDApp/README.md

 ## Project Structure

 This project contains a smart contract project as well as a front end.
 The front-end project is nested inside the smart contract to facilitate ease of local deployment.
+For more info on local deployment see the individual README in each project.

+- Smart Contract:
+  We decided to develop the smart contract on the Ethereum network using Solidity.
+This is the most common and well supported network for creating smart contracts.
+- Front end:
+  The front-end of the application was created using React.js

 ## Solution